techlore/go-incognito/Scripts/Section 6/3_ Minimizing Data Access.md

 The fifth and final digital tip is to opt out of services and delete unused accounts.
-Go back and rewatch lesson 2.3 and 2.4 that teaches how to delete your local and online identity, it’ll go into this much more in-depth.
+Go back and rewatch lesson 2.3 and 2.4 that teaches how to delete your local and online identity, it’ll go into this much more in-depth for you to start with a clean slate.

 Okay!
 That summarizes the digital side of things, but what about the real world?
 Throughout this course, I’ve been trying to show that people want your data.
 It’s